61cygni/fuzzy-journey/README.md

 # fuzzy-journey
-Gaussian puffs, LoFi, and dents in the tinny past
+Gaussian puffs, LoFi, and the tinny past